spootechnologies/spootechnologies.github.io/docs/README.md

 # Quickstart

-Welcome to the SPOO Documentation Site.
+Welcome to the SPOO Documentation.
 Here you'll find the docs for the SPOO framework as well as for the JS Client SDK and REST API.
 The following quick examples show you how to spin up a platform and a client with just a few lines of code.

 ![Platform](https://spoo.io/assets/img/platform.png)

 > For running a basic platform you will need ***Node.js***, ***Redis*** and ***MongoDB***

-# Spin up a Platform
+# Spin up a basic Platform

 ```shell
 npm i spoojs